d12frosted/elpa-mirror/gnu/drepl-readme.txt

   Parameters:
   • `code': A code snippet.
-  • `offset': An offset (zero-based) from start of `code' containing the symbol of interest.
+  • `pos': An offset (zero-based) from start of `code' containing the symbol of interest.

   Result: The response may be empty (no information on the symbol) or as